 In 2004, SMI Taiwan adopted a 2004 Employee Stock Option Plan ("the 2004 Plan").
 The 2004 Plan reserved 8,000 options with each option entitled to subscribe for 1,000 shares of common stock after the requisite service is rendered.
 The options may be granted to qualified employees of the Company or any of its domestic or foreign subsidiaries and expire no later than six years from the date of grant.
 The options were granted at an exercise price not lower than the market value of the SMI Taiwan's common stock at the date of the grant and vest over four years at certain percentages after two years from the date of grant.
-As part of the share exchange between the Company and the shareholders of SMI Taiwan effective on April 25, 2005, the Company agreed to assume the share options under the 2004 Plan are granted at an exercise price not lower than the market value of the Company amended the 2004 Plan such that options under the 2004 Plan are granted at an exercise price not lower than the market value of the Company amended the grant so reduces at the date of the grant and vest over four years at certain percentages after one year from the date of the grant.
+As part of the share exchange between the Company and the shareholders of SMI Taiwan effective on April 25, 2005, the Company agreed to assume the share options previously issued by SMI Taiwan.
+Subsequently on June 3, 2005, the Company amended the 2004 Plan such that options under the 2004 Plan are granted at an exercise price not lower than the market value of the Company's ordinary shares at the date of the grant and vest over four years at certain percentages after one year from the date of grant.